Lastikman (TV series)

-Lastikman is a Philippine action dramedy fantaserye based on Mars Ravelo's comic book character of the same name.
-The show initially aired on ABS-CBN from September 24, 2007, to January 25, 2008, replacing Margarita. and was replaced by Kung Fu Kids.
-Vhong Navarro played the title role.
-The story follows Miguel (Vhong Navarro) who transforms into a superhero who came from another planet.
+Mars Ravelo's Lastikman is a Philippine television drama fantasy series broadcast by ABS-CBN.
+The series is based on Mars Ravelo's comic book character of the same title.
+Directed by Chito S. Roño, Jerome Pobocan and Tots Sanchez-Mariscal, it stars Vhong Navarro and Iya Villania.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 24, 2007, to January 25, 2008, replacing Margarita and was replaced by Kung Fu Kids.

 Lastikman received the highest average rating (36.4%) for a Philippine television series in 2008 according to NUTAM.

 Plot

 Prologue: The Adventure Begins

 Amon Labao, the matriarch of the planet Igbao in the galaxy Harraio, orders her subjects to conduct extensive experiments upon humans, their first being the abducted Ruth Abelgas.
 However, one scientist, Irroian, aids in her escape, and the pair fall in love, leading to Ruth giving birth to Eskappar.

 When the Council determines that Ruth must be executed, Irroian seeks the help of his friend Agaddon in returning her to Earth, but a Council spy named Maraam learns that Ruth is with Irroian and arrests him.
-Meanwhile, Agaddon escapes with Ruth to Earth, and is determined by the Council to be the "actual" traitor.
+Meanwhile, Agaddon escapes with Ruth to Earth, and is determined by the council to be the "actual" traitor.

 Once released, Irroian continues to raise Eskappar in Harraio, but because Eskappar assumes human form, Irroian eventually attempts to escape with him to Earth for fear for his son's life.
 Irroian is shot by Maraam's guards during the attempt, but he manages to send Eskappar to Earth with Butao, a robot containing a recording of Irroian with instructions for Eskappar to search for Ruth.

 After Eskappar lands on Earth, he sees a man, Caloy, and follows him.
 However, when Caloy falls into a surging river, Eskappar uses his elasticity to save Caloy's life.
 Caloy eventually assumes that Eskappar is a lost foreigner, and takes him home, where he names him "Miguel" and raises him.
 Several years later, Miguel witnesses the death of his foster father, and decides to become Lastikman.